benchmarko/LocoBasic/README.md

   - Supports hexadecimal and binary formats.
 - `WEND` Ends a *WHILE* loop.
 - `WHILE expression` Control structure: repeats until *expression* is false.
+- `XPOS` Returns the x-pos of the current graphical cursor position
+- `YPOS` Returns the y-pos of the current graphical cursor position
 - `number XOR number` In expressions: exclusive-OR.

 ### Resident System Extensions (RSX)